ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 #### **IsFinishedUnsuccessfully**

-The set of actions finished unsuccessfully includes actions that were not successfully finished from the point of view of subject who performed them for some reasons.
+The set of actions finished unsuccessfully includes actions that were not successfully finished from the point of view of subject who performed them for some reason.
 There are two main reasons why this situation may occur:

 * corresponding problem is formulated incorrectly;
 * formulation of corresponding problem is correct and understandable to the system, but solution of this problem at the current moment cannot be obtained in terms satisfactory from the point of view of executor.